Recurring appointments

 - Update the occurrence

-An occurrence can be defined as an instance of the series of appointments that constitute the recurring appointment.
-When Dime.Scheduler creates such a sequence of appointments, they are created independently yet connected.
-This means appointments can move freely on the planning board while they are still linked together.
-Hence, removing or updating appointments independently does not break the link with the other occurrences in the range.
-These special occurrences are also referred to as "exception occurrences" and can be identified with the exclamation mark that preceeds the recurring icon.
+An occurrence is a single instance in the series of appointments that make up the recurring appointment.
+When Dime.Scheduler creates such a sequence, the appointments are created independently yet stay connected.
+They can move freely on the planning board while remaining linked together, so removing or updating one appointment doesn't break the link with the others in the range.
+These instances are also called "exception occurrences" and are marked with an exclamation mark in front of the recurring icon.

-All actions apart from the appointment editor that involves modifying records will result in an exception occurrence.
-For instance, changing the duration of an occurrence via drag-and-drop will flag the appointment automatically as an exception occurrence.
-It has been implicitly mentioned that the recurring appointment itself can only be managed via the appointment editor.
+Any action other than the appointment editor that changes a record produces an exception occurrence.
+For example, changing the duration of an occurrence by drag-and-drop flags that appointment as an exception occurrence automatically.
+As noted, the recurring appointment itself can only be managed through the appointment editor.

-When the appointment is part of a set, Dime.Scheduler will need input from the planner to decide whether to update the whole series or this occurrence:
+When the appointment is part of a set, Dime.Scheduler asks the planner whether to update the whole series or just this occurrence:

-If the entire sequence is updated, all appointments (and assigned resources) are evaluated and updated or removed if necessary.
-This also means that any occurrences (exceptions to the sequence) will be reset so the recurrence pattern is applied.
-However, if the pattern or the duration of the sequence is unmodified, the occurrences' dates won't be overridden.
+If you update the entire sequence, all appointments (and assigned resources) are evaluated and then updated or removed as needed.
+Any occurrences (exceptions to the sequence) are reset so the recurrence pattern is applied.
+However, if the pattern and the duration of the sequence are unchanged, the occurrences' dates are not overridden.

-By default the date of the first occurrence in the series is used, but there are two ways to override this:
+By default the date of the first occurrence in the series is used, but you can override this in two ways:

-- Start the recurring appointment on the start date of the appointment that is currently being edited
+- Start the recurring appointment on the start date of the appointment you are currently editing

 - Select a different date

-For example, let's assume a user updates the second occurrence of a recurring appointment, applies the "all" option and checks the "use appointment's start date".
-The result will be that the series will shift to the right by one occurrence.
-If the user didn't check this box and kept the original date in the start field, the first occurrence would start on the same day as before.
+For example, suppose you update the second occurrence of a recurring appointment, apply the "all" option and check "use appointment's start date".
+The series shifts to the right by one occurrence.
+Leave the box unchecked and keep the original date in the start field, and the first occurrence starts on the same day as before.

 Repeat limitsโ

-For reasons unique to Dime.Scheduler, there needs to be an end to a recurring appointment to prevent the ecosystem from overflowing.
-A never-ending series of appointments in the back office would yield undesirable results.
-Therefore, a recurring pattern needs to end at some point.
-There are two ways to define the end of a repeatable event:
+For reasons specific to Dime.Scheduler, a recurring appointment needs an end so the ecosystem doesn't overflow.
+A never-ending series of appointments in the back office would cause problems, so every recurring pattern must end at some point.
+You can define the end of a repeatable event in two ways:

 - Amount of occurrences